-Documentation for modules developed by the DiffPy team can generally be found at diffpy.org/doc/ModuleName or by following one of the links below.
+Documentation for packages developed by the DiffPy team is available at the links below.

 If you use this software in a research work which leads to publication, we ask you to acknowledge the use of DiffPy-CMI by citing the following paper:

 P. Juhás, C. L. Farrow, X. Yang, K. R. Knox and S. J. L. Billinge, Complex modeling: a strategy and software program for combining multiple information sources to solve ill posed structure and nanostructure inverse problems, Acta Crystallogr.
 A 71, 562-568 (2015).